 My name is Rudi Riet.
 I am a native of Salt Lake City, Utah, though I’ve now lived outside of said state for longer than I was there.
-I spent a decade in Connecticut, and have lived the past eleven years in the District of Columbia.
+I spent a decade in Connecticut, and since 2003 I’ve called the District of Columbia my home.

 What are your interests?

 I’ve spent the majority of my working life involved in information technology.
 I’ve had an affinity for technology even since I first took an “Introduction to Computers” course at Radio Shack back in the early 1980s, when the TRS-80 was the computer of choice.
 Since then, I’ve had a wide assortment of computers, from an Apple II+, to various Macintoshes, Windows PCs, and Linux machines.
 I also helped develop my alma mater‘s first website redesign back in 1995, having self-taught HTML and web graphics techniques.

 My IT career has run the gamut from web design, to touchscreen kiosk interface design and support, OS and software support, identity and access management, network and computer security, and social media outreach and advising.

 I am also deeply interested and committed to alternative transportation infrastructure and implementation, especially for micro-mobility solutions.
 This stems from my love of the bicycle, which was my original ticket to freedom as a child.
 I was one of the first junior mountain bike racers in Salt Lake City during the late 1980s, and am now a year-round commuter, vehicular, recreational, and competitive cyclist.

 City living has also awakened an appreciation for walking as transportation.
 While recovering from recent leg injury, I walked for many of my commutes, sometimes with crutches or a cane.
 This provided a lot of insight into pedestrian infrastructure design, both good and bad, as well as policies that help minimize negative interactions between pedestrians and road users.